morse-simulator/morse/doc/morse/what_new.rst

   fire sources, potentially of different nature
 - Introduce a new sensor :doc:`user/sensors/collision` which allows to detect if the robot is in collision with some objects of the environment.
+- Fix Camera resolutions ratio issue #371.
+We now create one Blender scene for each camera in the simulation, with specific render resolution.

 Builder API
 -----------